 Follow your pets while your out of the house, secure your house, watch your goldfish from your desk at work.
 The Wyze Cam Pan is an incredible value-for-money security camera.
 While it’s not perfect and may require the odd reboot from time to time, for the money, features and quality it’s an A+ buying choice.

-If you need 100% uptime with military-grade quality and precision, you’re probably overthinking it, but perhaps a $40 camera isn’t for you.
+If you need 100% uptime with military-grade quality and precision, you’re probably overthinking it, but perhaps an affordable camera like this isn’t for you.
 I have the Ring Doorbell 2 on my front door and even that, for a lot more money, has its own quirks and frustrations – like slow app loading speeds etc.

 You don’t have to pay a fortune in online storage fees.
 The 14 days free is plenty in my opinion.